ViennaUP Café Spaces

-Each of our partnering cafés offers its own unique flair and charm, offering three different Viennese coffee house experiences.
+Each of our partnering cafés offers its own unique flair and charm, offering four different Viennese coffee house experiences.

 It doesn't get more classic than this: Café Schwarzenberg offers visitors a traditional coffee house atmosphere, complete with suited waiters and comfy window benches.